ssk13/SeniorProject/PseudoComposerWeb/README.md

 app location: localhost:8080

+BUGS
+* Make rules account for rests
+* Make rests appear on middle of staff

 Rules To Implement:
 * Hard rules
 	* Direct repetition of contrapuntal combinaiton is forbidden - only 2 sequential repetitions allowed (p26)